1. Schematic

 As with any oscillator, no input is needed.
 It swings by itself.

-A 10 nF capacitor would lead to a tenfold increase of the frequency.
+For example: decreasing capacitor C1 to a 10 nF value would lead to a tenfold increase of the frequency.

-The first OP stage is an integrator (note: negative feedback loop), the second a non-inverting Schmitt trigger (note: positive feedback loop).
+The first OP stage is an integrator (negative feedback loop), the second a non-inverting Schmitt trigger (positive feedback loop).

 The wave is triangle shaped on the integrator output (IC pin 1) because the capacitor is forced to charge linearly: the current through resistor R1 is constant and the input of the OP Amp draws (virtually) no current.